harshedabdulla/harshedabdulla/README.md

 - 🔭 I’m currently working on ...
 Full Stack Development
 - 🌱 I’m currently learning ...
-Angular and Blockchain
+DS and Blockchain
 - 👯 I’m looking to collaborate on ...
-Open source projects
+ICP projects
-- 📫 How to reach me: ...[Twitter](https://twitter.com/HarshedA4409)
+- 📫 How to reach me: ...[Twitter](https://twitter.com/harshedabdulla)

 ## 🧠 Skills